This is our Admissions Process, if you are already prepared to apply, please use the direct links below:

 Images are to be delivered on a CD/DVD preferably, however, a printed portfolio of 4×6 or 5×7 photos will also be accepted.
 The CD/DVD must have a printed label with your contact information and what camera was used.
 All images must be a minimum of 3 Megapixels.
 Use of a reasonable amount of Photoshop is allowed.
 The CD/DVD or printed portfolio of 20 photos must accompany your application.

-Upon acceptance into a program at the Centre, a $500 payment is required to complete the registration and reserve a seat until your first tuition payment is due.
+Upon acceptance into a program at the Centre, a $500 payment is required to complete the registration.
 This deposit is treated in accordance with the General Directives under the Private Training Institutions Branch (PTIB) and will be deducted from your tuition.
 This is not an extra cost as it is part of the full tuition.
 This $500 payment is refundable if students are accepted and they do not sign their contract.
 Upon signing of the enrolment agreement, this deposit becomes payment towards tuition.
 Visit our Payments page.